 Concave corners are an example of typical spaces found in any city.
 They are the reflex interior angle of a concave polygon, where in this case the polygon stands for a city block or a single building.
 How are these corners to contribute to (parts of) the generic city becoming more specifically linked to personal experience, and the perception of the city as place?
 And how can the act of photography assist in street corners becoming place?
 Visibility is an important contributor to how space and place are perceived.
 Because photography is the predominant tool of contemporary visual language, to what extent is photography capable of contributing to a sense of place, to the genuine experience of a city and of cityness?
 How could photography capture the placeness of cities, or at least some of its crucial spatial features?

 With these questions in mind photographs of concave city corners were analysed.
 The photographs were made in cities or urban areas encountered on the photographer's travels between 2010 and 2017.
 The presence of objects and materials in each photographed corner were mapped and its main colours were determined.
 A grid was used to define the spatial character of the corners and position of doors and windows.
 Results are summarized as a code for each photograph, and in the form of graphs and charts for all the photographs.

 This objective analysis of concave city corners has resulted in deriving the most common corner from an initially random photographic collection

-The study has been collected in the book ‘an essay on the concave city corner’.
-It has been shortlisted at:
+The study has been collected in an essay on the concave city corner and featured at:

 - Unseen Dummy Award 2018, Shortlisted;